 [HISTORY: Adopted by the Town Meeting of the Town of Mansfield 5-19-2015 ATM by Art.
 21. Amendments noted where applicable.]

-The Board of Selectmen shall appoint a Council on Aging for the purpose of coordinating or carrying out programs designed to meet the problems of the aging in cooperation with programs of the Department of Elder Affairs established pursuant to Chapter 19A of the Massachusetts General Laws.
+The Select Board shall appoint a Council on Aging for the purpose of coordinating or carrying out programs designed to meet the problems of the aging in cooperation with programs of the Department of Elder Affairs established pursuant to Chapter 19A of the Massachusetts General Laws.

-Whenever a vacancy shall occur in the membership of the Council by reason of death, resignation, inability to act, or for any other reason, the vacancy shall be filled by appointment by the Selectmen for the remainder of the term.
+Whenever a vacancy shall occur in the membership of the Council by reason of death, resignation, inability to act, or for any other reason, the vacancy shall be filled by appointment by the Select Board member for the remainder of the term.

 The Council on Aging, at its first annual meeting and thereafter annually in April of each year, shall elect from its membership a President, First Vice President, Second Vice President, Secretary and Treasurer.
 Each officer shall hold office until the next annual election.
 In the event a vacancy occurs in any of the offices above, the Council shall hold a special meeting for the purpose of electing one of its members to fill such vacancy.

 The Council shall prepare and submit an annual report of its activities to the Town and shall send a copy thereof to the Department of Elder Affairs.

 The Council may appoint such clerks and other employees as it may require.

 There is hereby established in the Town and independent Audit Committee consisting of five members.
 Such members shall consist of one current member each from the Select Board, School Committee and Finance Committee, as designated by the respective chairperson thereof, plus two at-large members appointed by the Select Board and School Committee jointly.

 Each at-large membership shall be reserved, whenever possible, for members with expertise, through education and experience, in accounting, auditing, internal control and financial reporting.
 Each at-large member: